kanopi/kanopi-pack-vue/Readme.md

 The Kanopi Pack Vue module adds support to Webpack for Vue development and linting.
 Vue and associated libraries **are NOT** included in this package.
 The intent is for each front-end application to select the appropriate version (Vue 2.x or 3.x) for their use case.

+# Vue 2.x Support

+In order to support Vue 2.x, the vue-loader is locked at 15.x.
+Please note when installing `vue` and `vue-template-compiler` for version 2 that they match versions, i.e. `vue@2.6.14` and `vue-template-compiler@2.6.14`.

 # Linting Support

 The ESLint parser `vue-eslint-parser` and associated plugin `eslint-plugin-vue` are included in this package, and can be combined with either the core Babel or Typescript parsers included in Kanopi Pack.